int3/metajs/README.md

 metajs
 ======

-Simple metacircular AST interpreters for Javascript, written in Coffeescript / IcedCoffeeScript.
+A collection of simple metacircular AST interpreters for Javascript, written in Coffeescript and IcedCoffeeScript.

 [Esprima][1] is used for the parser.